tomplex/tomplex-bash-theme/README.md

 - current time
 - show `$PWD`
 - git integration: shows the current branch if you're in a git repo, and a green checkmark or red x if your branch has uncommitted changes.
-- python `virtualenv` integration - will show the name of the active  `virtualenv`.
+- python `virtualenv` integration: will show the name of the active  `virtualenv`.

 ### Installation